Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 The same is true of coffee.
 The finer the coffee is ground, the quicker the water is able to penetrate the grinds and extract the flavours.
 The finer the grind, the quicker you’ll reach those bitter compounds.

-How to fix bitterness caused by wrong grind size
+How to fix bitter coffee caused by the wrong grind size:

 You have to adapt the brew time to the size of the coffee grounds.
 The finer the grinds, the quicker the coffee brews.